+Although the global economic crisis has led to a decrease in growth forecasts for China, its economy has proven to be resilient.
+China experienced an economic growth of 8.25% in 2012, and is expected to rise to 8.75% in 2013.
+The Organisation for Economic Cooperation and Development (O.E.C.D.) predicted that China will surpass the U.S. as the world largest economy in 2016.and In February of 2013, China has already passed the U.S. as the largest trading country.
+China is distinguished by its long period of economic growth; a period of more than 30 years of continued growth, something that hasn't has not occurred in any other country in the last century.
+TheChina's rapid growth since 1978 has been is mainly driven by exports.
+Due to its enormity (China has an estimated population of 1.34 billion people); the economic growth of China has China has a significant impact on the world economy.

-China’s economic growth is enhancing its regional influence.
-At the global level, China is seeking recognition as a world power.
-China is aiming for more influence on the international stage and it aims to be included into the Group of Eight (G8).
-Furthermore it aims to strengthen its position in the IMF and the WB.
-However, this would imply a gradual revision of the current system of global governance, including a reduction in voting power for the ‘established countries’.
+{ At the global level, China is seeking recognition as a world power.}[clunky rewrite] China is aiming for more influence on the international stage aming to be included into the Group of Eight (G8), and strengthen its position in the I.M.F. and W.B..
+However, this would imply a gradual revision of the current system of global governance including a reduction in voting power for the ‘established countries’.

 1.2.2.
 South Korea

-Although South Korea was hit by the global economic crisis, it still belongs to the fastest growing OECD countries with a projected growth rate of 3.5% in 2012.
-It recovered fast from the crisis, and enjoys low unemployment and low government debt.
-However, despite its economic performance, it needs to improve social cohesion and it faces an aging population which could pose a threat to future economic performances.
+Although South Korea was hit by the global economic crisis, it still belongs to the fastest growing O.E.C.D. countries with a projected growth rate of 3.5% in 2012.
+It recovered fast from the crisis and enjoys low unemployment and low government debt.
+Yet, despite its economic performance, it needs to improve social cohesion and it faces an aging population which could pose a threat to future economic performances.
+South Korea also performs well in terms of democracy.
+The foundations for its democracy were secured in its constitution of 1988, which also provides for freedom of religion and free and competitive media.

-Of special interest are the on-going tensions that South Korea is experiencing with North Korea.
-Since their separation in 1953, military tensions between North and South Korea have remained.
-In 2003, North Korea has withdrawn itself from the international nuclear Non-Proliferation Treaty (NPT) and it has recently conducted nuclear tests.
-These developments make South Korea of special strategic interest.
+Of special relevance are the on-going issues that South Korea is experiencing with North Korea.
+Since their separation in 1953 military tensions between North and South Korea have remained.
+In 2003, North Korea withdrew itself from the international nuclear Non-Proliferation Treaty (NPT) and it has recently conducted nuclear tests.
+These developments make South Korea a strategic interest.

 1.2.3.
 India

-In the last decade, India has experienced an average economic growth of nearly 8%.
-This makes India - together with China – one of the world’s fastest growing economies.
-On the other hand, India’s fiscal deficit remains a source for concern, since the deficit rates of 2011 accounted for nearly 6% of GDP.
+In the last decade India has experienced an average economic growth of nearly 8%.
+This makes India,together with China,one of the world’s fastest growing economies.[Why are we listing India and China together as an economy?]
+On the other hand, India’s fiscal deficit remains a concern, since the deficit rates of 2011 accounted for nearly 6% of GDP.
+[Is this really a concern?
+The US debt accounts for nearly 76% gdp, further, please fact check, India's debt as a percentage of gdp is 51.9% as of 2012]

 The international ambitions of India have grown along with its economic performances.
 Like China, India is aiming for more influence on the international stage.
 It aims for more influence in international institutions, like the WB and the IMF.

-India has held a non-permanent seat on the UNSC from 2011 up and to including 2012.
-The Indian government is aiming for UNSC reforms, and argues that it would be a logical step to grant India a permanent membership in a reformed UNSC.
-As president Pranab Mukherjee stated on 6 December 2012:
+{India has held a non-permanent seat on the UNSC from 2011 onward and to including 2012.}[Reword, clunky] The Indian government is aiming for UNSC reforms arguing that it would be a logical step to grant India a permanent membership in a reformed UNSC.
+As president Pranab Mukherjee stated on the 6th of December 2012: